eVisualUser/bellecour-gamebook/README.md

 The program have no certificate so all anti-virus will detect the executable as a virus.
 And the os may block the file reading (run it as admin to avoid it).
+You can look at the logs to see what happend when the game crash.

 ## Files

 ### Page Render Format

 ```toml

 [config]
 name = "Page Name"
 type = "classic"